Religion in Benin: Christianity

+Baptists, Pentecostals, the Unification Church and the Very Holy Church of Jesus Christ of Baname.

 Islam

 Islam, which accounts for more than 27% of the country's population, was brought to Benin from the north by Hausa, and Songhai-Dendi traders.
-Nearly all Muslims adhere to the Sunni Maliki branch of Islam.
+Nearly all Muslims adhere to the Sunni branch of Islam.
 The few Shi'a Muslims are primarily Middle Eastern expatriates.
 Shia population in Benin is estimated between one and twelve percent of the total Muslim population of Benin, according to Pew Forum it is less than one percent while as per Ahl al-Bayt World Assembly the population of Shia in Benin is around twelve percent of the total Muslim population of Benin.
 Ahmadiyya Muslim Community is also present, who recently inaugurated a mosque in Benin, the Al Mahdi Mosque in 2006.
 Many nominal Muslims also practise traditional local religious beliefs.

 Three out of twelve departments have a Muslim majority: Alibori (81.3%), Donga (77.9%) and Borgou (69.8%).
 Couffo has the lowest share of Muslims in Benin as Muslims comprise less than 1% of the total population.